 Entertainment taxThe state governments charge such tax on every transaction related to entertainment.
 Some examples are movie tickets, video game arcades, stage shows, exhibitions, amusement parks, and sports-related activities.

-- Four benefits of direct taxes are:
+- Four benefits of indirect taxes are:

-Contribution by the poorThe poor people are exempt from direct taxes and this is the only way of reaching this section of the society.
+Contribution by the poorThe poor people are exempt from indirect taxes and this is the only way of reaching this section of the society.
 This meets the basic principle of making every person pay towards the growth of the country through the state governments.